baxpick/cpctelera_example/README.md

 ```
 ./build.sh --help
-Build cpctelera project in a Docker container.
+Build cpctelera project in a container.
   --folder-src                Path to source folder (where cpctelera project is: with Makefile, src/cfg folders, ...)
   --folder-output             Path to output folder (where you want the build output to be placed)
   --platform                  Platform (cpc|enterprise)